 Fire Department Skills Trainings:

-Tuition, course textbooks, and course materials for FIRE Foundry courses: FIRE Foundry will pay for all materials related to your FIRE Foundry coursework.
+Tuition, course textbooks, and course materials for FIRE Foundry courses: FIRE Foundry will pay for all materials related to your FIRE Foundry coursework that isn't covered by grants and financial aid.

 Uniforms, including station boots, Wildland boots: FIRE Foundry will pay for your uniforms, station boots, and wildland boots, for those that do not already have them.